everx-labs/ton-labs-contracts/solidity/depool/README.md

 When using DePool you may set up the validator wallet **on the basechain**, as the DePool itself operates on the basechain and will pass your stakes to the masterchain Elector contract through its proxy contracts.

+With that in mind, follow:

+- For C++ node -  [this procedure](https://docs.ton.dev/86757ecb2/v/0/p/708260-run-validator) up to step 4.4 (the validator script in step 5 will be [different](#10-set-up-validator-script))
+- For Rust node - [this procedure](https://docs.ton.dev/86757ecb2/v/0/p/7991ca-run-rust-validator) up to step 6

-With that in mind, follow [this procedure](https://docs.ton.dev/86757ecb2/p/708260-run-validator/t/08f3ce) **up to step 4.4** (the validator script in step 5 will be different) and make sure to set up at least three custodians for your wallet.
+and make sure to set up at least three custodians for your wallet.

-> **Note**: **For Validator contest winners on the main net this wallet has to be deployed through Magister Ludi DeBot.**

 Make sure that in the course of the procedure:

+For C++ node:

-1. validator wallet address was specified in the `~/ton-keys/$(hostname -s).addr` file.
+- validator wallet address was specified in the `~/ton-keys/$(hostname -s).addr` file.
-2. validator wallet keys were saved to the `~/ton-keys/msig.keys.json` file.
+- validator wallet keys were saved to the `~/ton-keys/msig.keys.json` file.

+For Rust node:

+- validator wallet address was specified in the `/ton-node/configs/${VALIDATOR_NAME}.addr` file.
+- validator wallet keys were saved to the `/ton-node/configs/keys/msig.keys.json` file.

 The wallet address will also be needed on the following steps.